wso2/docs-mi/en/docs/get-started/key-concepts.md

 A Proxy service is a virtual service that receives messages and optionally processes them before forwarding them to a service at a given endpoint.
 This approach allows you to perform the necessary message transformations and introduce additional functionality to your services without changing your actual services.
-Unlike in [REST APIs](#rest-apis), here the protocol does not always need to be HTTP/S.
+Unlike in [REST APIs](#rest-apis), here, the protocol does not always need to be HTTP/S.
-Proxy Services do support any well-known protocols including HTTP/S, JMS, FTP, FIX, and HL7.
+Proxy Services support any well-known protocols such as HTTP/S, JMS, FTP, FIX, and HL7.

 ### Inbound Endpoints

-In [Proxy services](#proxy-services) and [REST APIs](#rest-apis) some part of the configuration is global to a particular instance.
-For example, HTTP port needs to be common for all the REST APIs.
+In [proxy services](#proxy-services) and [REST APIs](#rest-apis) some parts of the configuration are global to a particular instance.
+For example, the HTTP port needs to be common for all the REST APIs.
 The Inbound Endpoints do not contain such global configurations.
 That gives extra flexibility in configuring the Inbound Endpoints compared to the other two message entry points.